Journal of Pharmaceutical Sciences

 Journal of Pharmaceutical Sciences has a completely digital submission, review, and production process.
 We therefore ask for production-quality files at the time of submission of your manuscript.
 This will speed the production and distribution of your work across a variety of print and electronic platforms.
 If you don’t follow the simple guidelines given below, your submission will be returned to you for additional revision.
 This will of course delay review and, in the event that your work is accepted, would delay publication.
 Therefore we ask that you pay careful attention at this time and we thank you for your cooperation.

 Online help is available to you at all times during the process.
 You are also able to exit/re-enter at any stage before finally "submitting" your work.
 All submissions are kept strictly confidential.
-If you have any questions, do not hesitate to contact us at firstname.lastname@example.org.
-You may also contact the Journal's Editorial Assistant, Tammy Dunning, at email@example.com, or at tel.785-864-5919, fax 785-864-5875.
+You may contact the Journal's Editorial Assistant, Tammy Dunning, at firstname.lastname@example.org, or at tel.785-864-5919, fax 785-864-5875.

-Submit your text in DOC or RTF format.
+Submit your text in DOC format.
 Do not embed figures or tables in this document.
 These should be submitted as separate files.